 How do you qualify for a corporate credit card?

 To find out whether your business will qualify for a corporate credit card, contact a corporate credit card issuer directly.
-Unlike consumer credit cards, corporate credit cards often include lengthy application processes—and you may be required to provide documentation proving that your business’s income and expenses are high enough to justify taking out a corporate line of credit.
+Unlike consumer credit cards, corporate credit cards often include lengthy application processes — and you may be required to provide documentation proving that your business’ income and expenses are high enough to justify taking out a corporate line of credit.
 The application may even include a financial audit, so be prepared.

 Tips for managing a corporate credit card

-If you are an employee using a corporate credit card on behalf of your employer, the best way to manage your company card is to follow the guidelines set by your employer—and make sure to submit all receipts, expense reports and other necessary documentation promptly.
+If you’re an employee using a corporate credit card on behalf of your employer, the best way to manage your company card is to follow the guidelines set by your employer — and make sure to submit all receipts, expense reports and other necessary documentation promptly.
 If you have any questions about how your corporate credit card should be used, talk to your manager or reach out to a team member in accounting or finance.

 The bottom line

-Many successful small business owners may wonder whether it’s time to transition from a business credit card to a corporate credit card.
-If your business has a team of employees, a solid credit history, and—most importantly—annual revenue in the millions, it might be time to consider applying for a corporate line of credit.
-If your business is doing well but isn’t yet hitting that kind of revenue, a business credit card is still probably your best option.
+Many successful small-business owners may wonder whether it’s time to transition from a business credit card to a corporate credit card.
+If your business has a team of employees, a solid credit history and — most importantly — annual revenue in the millions, it might be time to consider applying for a corporate line of credit.
+If your business is doing well but isn’t yet hitting that kind of revenue, a small-business credit card is still probably your best option.